open-quantum-safe/oqs-demos/chromium/README.md

 1. To obtain the source code, follow the instructions in the "Install depot_tools" and "Get the code" sections [here](https://chromium.googlesource.com/chromium/src/+/master/docs/linux/build_instructions.md#Install).
 Note: Do *not* set `--no-history` to save time as you need git history in the next step.

 2. Navigate to the root directory of the source code, which we will refer to hereafter as `<CHROMIMUM_ROOT>`, and run `git checkout 85.0.4161.2`, which is the latest tag for which we have verified the build instructions.
 Then, to ensure that all of chromium's third party dependencies are compatible with this tag, run `gclient sync`.

+*Note*: Depending on the OS version installed, you may have to install python2, e.g., using `sudo apt install -y python2`, and ensure it's set as the system default, e.g., via `sudo ln -s /usr/bin/python2 /usr/bin/python`.

 3. Navigate to `<CHROMIUM_ROOT>/third_party/boringssl/src`, and switch the BoringSSL source code to the OQS-BoringSSL fork by running the following commands: